SJcanCode/runnerImage/README.md

 # runnerImage

 A Dockerbuild file to setup github runner with user able to use sudo.
-notes: something you may want your action to run some sudo command.
+notes: some time you may want your action to run some sudo command.

 e.g.
 At action yml add